MadsJJ/Cookbook/cookbook/docs/release3/README.md

 ## Introduction

 For the third release we will present the final product of our Cookbook.
 The focus for this release has been to set up a REST API and to add some new functionality.
-The maiority of our time has been used on implementing the REST API.
+The majority of our time has been used on implementing the REST API.
 None of the group members had any prior knowledge to this, so it did take some time to implement.
 ### New functionality
 The user is now also able to get recipes from the cookbook based on the ingredients they already have at home.
 See [UserStories.md](/cookbook/docs/release3/UserStories.md) for description.

 ### RestAPI
-For descripion of REST API read [README for REST API]
+For detailed description of REST API go to [README for REST API](/cookbook/docs/release3/README_RESTAPI.md)

 ## Diagrams
-Overview and explanation of the diagrams -> [README for diagrams](/cookbook/docs/release3/Diagrams/README.md)
+For an overview and explanation of the diagrams go to [README for diagrams](/cookbook/docs/release3/Diagrams/README.md)

 ## Work habits and workflow